Pratham16112002/logseq/pages/Bit Mask and DP.md

 			- remove the index x and y from the array.
 	- Initial thinking
 		- we need to find pairs.
-		- we need to think of some way to mark the already chosen way
+		- we need to think of some way to mark the already chosen.
+	- We could use __bit mask__ for marking already chosen indicies.
+		-